-Along with her undergraduate degree in English, she also received master’s degrees in both English and music from Brown University.
-She was Associate Professor at Anne Arundel Community College, and has also taught at Brown University, Cornell University, Wells College, and the University of Maryland, Baltimore County.
-From a longtime interest in promoting musical appreciation, she lectured for over 20 years on a wide variety of musical topics for the Road Scholar program at the Peabody Institute of Johns Hopkins University.
-She has also taught across the curriculum in the Graduate Institute in Liberal Arts at St. John’s College (MD), including seminars in philosophy, literature, political science, and the history of science, and she continues to lead Community Seminars on classic texts.
+Along with her undergraduate degree in English, she also received master’s degrees in both English and music from Brown University, where she studied composition with Paul Nelson and organ and harpsichord with William Dinneen.
+Formerly Associate Professor and Music Department Coordinator at Anne Arundel Community College (MD), she also taught at Wells College, Brown University, Cornell University, and the University of Maryland, Baltimore County.
+From a long-time interest in promoting music appreciation, she lectured for over 20 years on a wide variety of musical topics for the Road Scholar program at the Peabody Institute of The Johns Hopkins University.
+She also taught across the curriculum in the Graduate Institute in Liberal Arts at St. John’s College (MD), leading seminars in philosophy, literature, political science, and the history of science.

 Her music, including Tuba Contra Mundum, published by Tuba Euphonium Press and performed by Jobey Wilson on Navona Records, is available on Apple Music, Spotify, Amazon Music, YouTube, and Deezer.